 For ambulant throwers, previously athletes were given two practice throws, there is now no such specification and athletes shall be allowed as much warm-up and practice throwing as the warm-up time permits.
-At IPC Games and IPC Competitions (see Part B - 3.1.2 (a) and (b)) the standard practice is still two Official practice throws are given and in the official throwing order as drawn by lot.
+At the Paralympic Games and WPA Championships (see Part B - 3.1.2 (a) and (b)) the standard practice is still two Official practice throws are given and in the official throwing order as drawn by lot.
 See the differences for secured throwers in the rule respecting Seated Throwing Requirements (Rule 35.5).